shimaore/ccnq3/doc/Install.md

 You should use HTTPS and AMQPS services instead of the default, HTTP and AMQP services.

+### Traffic Encryption for CouchDB

+Note: CouchDB 1.4.0 does not properly support SSL.
+For now please front-end CouchDB with `stunnel4` instead of using the following procedure.

 To enable HTTPS on CouchDB, add the following to `/etc/couchdb/local.ini` and make sure the SSL certificate and private key are available as `/etc/couchdb/cert.pem` and `/etc/couchdb/key.pem`, respectively:

     [daemons]